Data and Incentives: Conclusion

 \section{Conclusion}

-As firms and governments move towards collecting large datasets of consumer transactions and behavior as inputs to decision-making, the question of whether and how to regulate the usage of consumer data has emerged as an important policy question.
-Recent regulations, such as the European Union's General Data Protection Regulation (GDPR), have focused on protecting consumers' privacy and improving transparency regarding what kind of data is being collected.
-An important complementary consideration when designing regulations is how data impacts social and economic behaviors.
+As firms and governments move towards collecting large consumer datasets as inputs to decision-making, the question of whether and how to regulate the usage of personal data has emerged as an important policy question.
+Recent regulations, such as the European Union's General Data Protection Regulation, have focused on protecting consumer privacy and improving transparency regarding what kind of data is being collected.
+An important complementary consideration is how data impacts economic outcomes.
+In this paper we have focused on one such factor\textemdash the effect that market access to novel covariates has on incentives for hidden effort.

-In the present paper, we analyze one such impact\textemdash the effect that consumer segmentations identified by novel datasets have on consumer incentives for socially valuable effort.
-We find that the behavioral and welfare consequences depend crucially on how consumers in a segment are linked.

-These results suggest that regulations should take into account not just whether individual data is informative about other consumers, but whether that data is primarily useful for inferring quality or denoising observations.

-In practice, the usage of a particular dataset is likely to differ across domains, and may have as much to do with the underlying correlation structure of the data as it does with the algorithms used to aggregate that data.
-We hope that even the reduced-form models of data aggregation that we have considered here make clear that regulation of the ``amount" of data is too crude for many objectives\textemdash the structure of that data, and how it is used for prediction, can have important consequences.

-Finally, our analysis in Section \ref{sec:Policy} of the interaction between market forces and data linkages points to another interesting avenue for subsequent work.
-Since participation is a strategic complement under quality linkages but a strategic substitute under circumstance linkages, the former encourages the emergence of a single firm that serves all consumers, while the latter discourages it.
-This suggests that identification of linkages across consumers affects not just those consumers and their behavior, but can also have important implications for market structure and antitrust policy.